akshay9594/Subscripted-Subscript-Analysis/README.md

 A number of scientific applications comprise of loops wherein there is an array subscripted by another array.
 When such arrays are written into in the loops, current compile-time techniques are incapacble of detecting such loops as parallelizable.
 If left unparallelized, these loops can in-turn prevent the performance obtained through automatic parallelization, matching that of the hand parallelized version.
 Hence, Subscripted subscript analysis is the next big challenge in Automatic Parallelization.

-Here is a high level presentation of a paper on the current progress submitted to the HIPS workshop of IPDPS 2020 Conference.
+Here is a short video describing the project and the current progress submitted in ICS 2021:

 <html>
 <body>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Ufga3J0WNgw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=eG6lrRdyNtM&t=15s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 </body>
 </html>